 Our nation faces a serious debt problem.
 There is no question that the federal government is on an unsustainable spending spree.
 Our national debt is more than $16 trillion — higher than any time in American history, and growing.
 Every child born today already owes more than $53,000 to our government's creditors.

 Across Pennsylvania and our nation, families and businesses operate under a budget.
 They are forced to live within their means.
 I believe that the government must scale back its spending and draft its budget the same way millions of American families do each and every day.

 I support a balanced budget and a Balanced Budget Amendment, which would prohibit the federal government from spending more money than it takes in.
 This would require the president to submit an annual balanced budget to Congress.
 The president and the Senate have no plan to balance the budget.

 In a related manner, I have been working to reduce the size, scope, and spending of the Legislative Branch.
 In the 112th Congress, with my support, Congressional staff salaries and office expenses were reduced by over 10.5 percent.
 Additionally, in 2011, 2012, and 2013, I supported and helped pass into law pay freezes for Members of Congress.

 If we are serious about achieving long-term fiscal responsibility, we must address fiscal accountability.
 We must target government spending.

 More on Economy & Spending

-WASHINGTON – Today, the U.S. House of Representatives voted on H.R.
-1625, which funds the federal government for the remainder of the 2018 Fiscal Year.
-Rep. Lou Barletta (PA-11) voted in favor of this legislation, which passed the House by a vote of 256 to 167.
+WASHINGTON – Today, the U.S. House of Representatives passed H.R.
+5895, legislation that funds the U.S. Department of Veterans Affairs (VA), military construction initiatives, energy and water programs, and legislative branch operations.
+Congressman Lou Barletta (PA-11) voted in favor of this legislation, which passed the House by a bipartisan vote of 235 to 179.